-Impact 2 - Impact on Groundwater Quality from Construction-Related Activities
+Impact 2: Impact on Groundwater Quality from Construction-Related Activities

-- 11.7.18 The Application Site is underlain by superficial deposits and bedrock geology that is classified as unproductive strata.
-No groundwater abstractions were identified as supported by or associated with the groundwater environment present beneath the Application Site. - 11.7.19 Construction activities will likely involve the direct disturbance of superficial deposits and soils during construction.
-Piled foundations will also be utilised for the proposed wharf and site plant. - 11.7.20 Removal of superficial deposits could alter the surface hydrology, disrupt infiltration rates and alter surface runoff interactions with the subsurface.
+- 11.7.23 The Principal Application Site is underlain by superficial deposits and bedrock geology that is classified as unproductive strata.
+No groundwater abstractions were identified as supported by or associated with the groundwater environment present beneath the Principal Application Site. - 11.7.24 Construction activities will likely involve the direct disturbance of superficial deposits and soils during construction.
+Piled foundations will also be utilised for the proposed wharf and site plant.

+11.7.25 Removal of superficial deposits could alter the surface hydrology, disrupt infiltration rates and alter surface runoff interactions with the subsurface.
 This could alter pathways and allow the mobilisation of sources of contamination within superficial deposits and allow the migration of contaminants into strata containing the underlying superficial aquifer.
 Piling could also result in the creation of preferential pathways.
-The magnitude of the impacts on groundwater were therefore considered to be moderate. - 11.7.21 The superficial and bedrock deposits below the site are classified as unproductive strata.
-There are no licenced or private water groundwater abstraction or groundwater source protection zones within 1 km of the Application site.
-The sensitivity of the aquifer alone would be considered low.
-However, given the proximity (adjacent) and anticipated groundwater flow being towards The Haven which supports a local nature reserve (Havenside), the sensitivity of the receptor was therefore considered to be medium. - 11.7.22 Taking into account the proposed embedded mitigation (Table 11.14) and with agreement on appropriate groundwater protection measures for the Facility the magnitude of effect would be considered low.
-Given the sensitivity of the receptor is medium the anticipated impact of the Facility is considered to be of minor adverse significance.
+The magnitude of the impacts on groundwater were therefore considered to be moderate.
+However, taking into account the proposed embedded mitigation (Table 11-14) and with agreement on appropriate groundwater protection measures for the Facility the magnitude of effect would be considered low.

+11.7.26 The superficial and bedrock deposits below the site are classified as unproductive strata.
+There are no licenced or private water groundwater abstraction or groundwater source protection zones within 1 km of the Principal Application Site.
+The sensitivity of the aguifer alone would be considered low.
+However, given the proximity (adjacent) and anticipated groundwater flow being towards The Haven which supports a local nature reserve (Havenside), the sensitivity of the receptor was therefore considered to be medium.

+11.7.27 Given low magnitude of effect and receptor sensitivity of medium the anticipated effect of the Facility is considered to be of minor adverse significance.